orkes-io/docs/docs/reference-docs/operators/start-workflow.md

 # Start Workflow

-The Start Workflow task starts another workflow in the current workflow.
-Unlike the [Sub Workflow](./sub-workflow) task, the workflow started by the Start Workflow task is decoupled from the current workflow.
-That means the current workflow proceeds to the next task without waiting for the started workflow to complete.
+The Start Workflow task starts another workflow from the current workflow.
+Unlike the [Sub Workflow](./sub-workflow) task, the workflow triggered by the Start Workflow task will execute asynchronously.
+That means the current workflow proceeds to its next task without waiting for the started workflow to complete.

-A Start Workflow task is considered successful when the requested workflow begins or, more precisely, when the requested workflow is in the RUNNING state.
+A Start Workflow task is considered successful when the requested workflow enters the RUNNING state, regardless of its final status.

 ## Task parameters
 Configure these parameters for the Start Workflow task.